microsoft/PubSec-Info-Assistant/docs/webapp_debug.md

 ![frontend debugging](images/webapp_debug_2.png)

-This will initiate frontend running and debugging. a browser will open and show the web app running under localhost:5000.
+This will initiate frontend running and debugging.
+A browser will open and show the web app running under localhost:5000.
 Next proceed to interact with the web app, by asking a question.
 In the VS Code interface, you code will hit the breakpoints, frontend or backend, and you will be able to view variable, trace logic etc. You can switch between the two running debuggers by selecting frontend or backend  (flask or vite) from the debug dropdown.

 ![frontend debugging](images/webapp_debug_3.png)